Who pays for car damage that happens at the body shop?

 With expanded coverage, the mechanic will likely pay for the repairs to your car regardless of what happened.
 Without it, the auto shop will only pay if it contributed to the damage.

-You are entitled to ask the auto repair shop what its insurance covers and what security measures it puts in place to protect your vehicle so you can make sure you are comfortable leaving your car.
+You are entitled to ask what is the auto body shop insurance coverage and what security measures it puts in place to protect your vehicle so you can make sure you are comfortable leaving your car.

 Find the right lawyer for your legal issue.